 - electronic facsimiles of any game of chance

 As restricted by the IGRA, before a Tribe can lawfully conduct Class III gaming, these conditions must be met:

 - The Class III games the Tribe wants to conduct must be permitted in the state the Tribe is located.

 - The Tribe and state must have negotiated a compact approved by the Secretary of the Interior, or the Secretary must have approved regulatory procedures, a so-called Tribal-State Compact.

 - The Tribe must have adopted a Tribal gaming ordinance approved by the Chairman of the Commission.

 The regulatory scheme for Class III gaming is complex, with key functions for approval authority resting with several organizations at the federal, state, Commission, and Tribal levels.

 Accepted legal gaming classifications are available to state gaming boards to restrict which class of slot machines can be used in a casino or other gaming area.

 - Previous: State Gaming Regulations & What You Need to Know

-- Next: 7 Advantages of Players Clubs for Playing Slots
+- Next: 7 Advantages of Rewards Clubs for Playing Slots